SeHellmann/TransformationsInHierarchicalModels/README.md

 This repository contains the materials for the paper:
 "Bias by Variance: How Commonly Used Computations To Constrain Parameters in Hierarchical Modeling Distort Estimation"

-(For the full posterior sample files for the simulation study, see https://osf.io/c5db7)

 ## Complete reproducibility
 To completely reproduce the exact results from scratch (which will take pretty long), do the following: